Staircase Painters in the Cotswolds

 The understairs space is often neglected in a hallway repaint.
 A painted understairs cupboard or open understairs area in a consistent finish ties the whole hallway together.

-We include understairs areas in staircase or hallway projects on request.
-Where the understairs area has its own door, we paint the door and frame as part of the same scope.
+Understairs areas are included in staircase or hallway projects on request.
+Where the understairs area has its own door, the door and frame are painted as part of the same scope.

 Staircase and Landing Wall

 The staircase wall from hall level to landing is awkward to reach and difficult to cut in at the correct raking angle against the stair string.
-We use appropriately positioned ladders or tower scaffold in tall Georgian stairwells.
+Appropriately positioned ladders or tower scaffold in tall Georgian stairwells are used.

 For combined hallway and staircase work, see our hallway painting page for the full scope and costs.